onkelhoy/web-components-old/packages/atoms/dropdown/views/doc/public/markdown/pap-dropdown-document.md

   cElements.define('pap-option', Option);
 }
 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and the types can you give me the following tables.

 1. properties (columns: name, default-value, type, description)
 2. events (columns: name - ex: 'click', type - ex: CustomEvent<ClickEvent>, description - when its being triggered etc) 3.public functions (columns: name, arguments - ex: arg1:CustomType, arg2?: boolean = true, arg3?: string, description - breif explenation what it does)

-## SOURCE-CODE:
+## SOURCE-CODE

  // utils
-import { html, property, query, suspense } from "@pap-it/system-utils";
+import { html, property, query, debounce } from "@pap-it/system-utils";

 // atoms
 import '@pap-it/icon/wc';